LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 | **Message Tags** |||
 | `MESSAGE_TAG_CERTIFICATE ` | bytes | "LSK_CE_" ASCII-encoded |

-Several of those constants are shared with the other LIPs defining the interoperability module and all of the needed constants for the interoperability module are defined in [LIP "Properties, serialization, and initial values of the interoperability module"][base-interoperability-LIP].
+Several of those constants are shared with the other LIPs defining the Interoperability module and all of the needed constants for the Interoperability module are defined in [LIP "Introduce Interoperability module"][base-interoperability-LIP].
 That LIP should be considered correct if a value stated here differs.